alishatiwari24/TW-Backend-Coding-Practical/README.md

 ## Documentation

-Find the postman collection here: // TODO Publish collection and paste link here
+Find the postman collection here: https://www.getpostman.com/collections/e60917798b8e9fcbe441

 ## Guide

 - Add the contents of this folder to your own github profile.
 Name the repository as `TW-Backend-Coding-Practical`.
 First commit should be named as `Initial commit` and default branch should be `main` branch.
 - Follow the below tasks in the given order.
 - Each task should be implemented on its own branch.
 Each task has a `TASK-00x` number assigned to it.
 This should be the branch name for peforming that task.
 - Once a task is completed, you should create a pull request for that branch against `main` branch.
 The title for pull request should be the description of the task.
 Merge the branch and close the pull request once task is done.
 - Mark the task as completed (change `[ ]` to `[x]`) before closing the pull request and merging the branch.